-Notes

-- Summer uniform is worn in Terms 1 and 4, and Winter uniform in Terms 2 and 3. - Lady Day is held in Term 1 and Formal uniform is required.
+Notes Summer uniform is worn in Terms 1 and 4, and Winter uniform in Terms 2 and 3.

 Dress code

 It is expected that all boarders will dress themselves in activity-appropriate clothes whilst in residence.
 Activities that require specific dress standards include: